Peng-Rao/SE4HPC_notes/SE4HPC-notes.typ

 - The *path conditions may be too complex for constraint solvers*.
 Because solvers are very good at checking linear constraints, but it is harder for them to reason about non-linear arithmetic, bit-wise operations, string manipulation, etc.
 - It is *impossible* or *difficult to use when the number of paths to be explored is infinite* or *huge*.
 For example, unbounded loops give rise to infinite sets of paths.
 Although the set of paths is finite, checking all loops is expensive and impractical.
 - Finally, there may be *external code*.
 Then the sources are not available, such as a precompiled library, or the behavior is unknown to the solver.

+#pagebreak()

+= Testing
+*Testing* (dynamic analysis) is an approach to verification.
+The *main goal of testing is to make programs fail*.
+Other common goals are:
+- Exercise different parts of a program to increase coverage;
+- Make sure the interaction between components works (integration testing);
+- Support *fault localization* and *error removal* (debugging);
+- Ensure that *bugs introduced in the past do not happen again *(regression testing).
+Program testing can be used to show the presence of bugs, but never to show their absence!

+== Debugging
+*Debugging* is a systematic approach to *fault localization and error removal*.
+The output is often used to support debugging.

+#figure(image("figures/debugging.jpg", width: 70%))
+== Test case
+#definition("Test case")[
+  A *Test Case* is a set of inputs, *execution conditions*, and a *pass/fail criterion*.
+]
+Running a test case typically involves setup, execution and teardown.
+- Setup.
+Bring the program to an initial state that fulfils the execution conditions.
+- Execution.
+Run the program on the actual inputs.
+- Teardown.
+Record the output, the final state, and any failure determined based on the pass/fail criterion.

+A test set, or test suite, can include multiple test cases.
+Finally, a *Test Case Specification* is a requirement to be satisfied by one or more test cases.

+== Unit Testing
+When discussing test cases, it's necessary to introduce *Unit Testing*.
+This is conducted by developers and aims to test small pieces (units) of code in isolation.
+However, when we test in isolation, there should be a problem: the units may depend on other units.
+Then, we need to simulate missing units.

+The *Integration Testing* (integration of the unit tests) aims to exercise the interaction between *interfaces and components*.
+The faults discovered by integration testing are multiple; some examples:
+- Inconsistent interpretation of parameters (e.g. mixed units meters or yards)
+- Violations of assumptions about domains (e.g. buffer overflow)
+- Side effects on parameters or resources (e.g. conflict on temporary file)
+- Nonfunctional properties (e.g. unanticipated performance issues)
+- Concurrency-specific problems

+Typically, the integration test is defined by the Design Document.
+In the Design Document, we can find two types of plans:
+- Build Plan that establishes the order of the implementation;
+- A Test Plan that defines how to carry out integration testing is needed.

+== Integration testing: strategies
+=== Big Bang
+Test only after integrating all modules together (not even a real strategy).
+\
+*Pros*: Does not require stubs, requires less drivers/oracles
+\
+*Cons*:
+- Minimum observability, fault localization/diagnosability, efficacy, feedback
+- High cost of repair

+=== Iterative and incremental strategies
+The main action is run after components are released (not just at the end).
+The strategy can be done in three different ways:

+==== Hierarchical
+Based on the hierarchical structure of the system.
+It can be done *top-down* or *bottom-up*.

+*Top-down strategy*.
+Work from the top level (in terms of "use" or "include" relationship) down to the bottom level.
+As modules are completed (according to the building plan), more functionality is testable.
+We also need to replace some stubs, and we need other stubs for lower levels. *When all modules are incorporated, the whole functionality can be tested.* *Pros*: The drivers use the top level interfaces (e.g. REST APIs). *Cons*: This strategy requires stubs of used modules at each step of the process.

+#figure(
+  image("figures/example-top-down.jpg", width: 70%),
+  caption: [ Example of top-down strategy ],
+)

+*Bottom-up strategy*.
+Starting from the leaves of the "uses" hierarchy. *Pros*: An advantage is that it doesn't require stubs. *Cons*: Typically requires more drivers (one for each module, as in unit testing).
+Another thing to consider is that it may create several work-ing subsystems, and each working subsystem will eventually be integrated into the final one.

+#figure(
+  image("figures/example-bottom-up.jpg", width: 70%),
+  caption: [ Example of bottom-up strategy ],
+)

+*Threads*.
+A thread is a part of several modules that together provide a user-visible programme function.
+By using the thread strategy we can have some advantages.
+\
+*Pros*:
+- We can maximize the progress visible to the user (or other stakeholders);
+- Reduce drivers and stubs;
+- An integration plan is usually more complex.

+#figure(
+  image("figures/example-thread.jpg", width: 70%),
+  caption: [ Example of thread strategy ],
+)

+*Critical*.
+The critical modules strategy starts with the highest risk modules.
+Risk assessment is a necessary first step. *The key point of this strategy is the risk-oriented process*.
+Integration and testing as a risk mitigation activity, designed to deliver any bad news as early as possible.

+#figure(
+  image("figures/summary-integration-test-strategies.jpg", width: 80%),
+  caption: [ Summary of integration test strategies ], )

+Given the three strategies above, which one should we choose?
+Well, the structural strategies (bottom-up or top-down) are simpler, but thread and critical modules provide better external visibility of progress (especially in complex systems).

+So the *best choice* should be a *combination of different strategies*:
+- Use *top-down/bottom-up* for relatively small components and subsystems;
+- *Combinations of thread and critical module* integration testing for larger subsystems.

+== E2E Testing
+#definition("End-to-end (E2E)")[
+  *End-to-end (E2E)* testing is a software testing methodology to test a functional and data application flow consisting of several sub-systems working together from start to end.
+]
+At times, these systems are developed in different technologies by different teams or organizations.
+Finally, they come together to form a functional business application.
+Hence, testing a single system would not suffice.
+Therefore, *end-to-end testing* verifies the application from start to end putting all its components together.

+The following is a list of common types of tests that use the E2E system:

+- *Functional testing*: Check whether the software meets the functional requirements.
+- *Performance testing*:
+  - Detect *bottlenecks* affecting response time, utilization, throughput
+  - Detect *inefficient algorithms*
+  - Detect *hardware/network issues*
+  - Identify *optimization possibilities*
+- *Load Testing*:
+  - *Expose bugs* such as memory leaks, mismanagement of memory,buffer overflows
+  - Identify *upper limits of components*
+  - *Compare alternative architectural options*
+- *Stress Testing*: Make sure that the system recovers gracefully after failure.